marcingolenia/rabbitor/README.md

         return result
     }
 ```
 now it is enough to add it to the decorators list and pass it to decorate function (or compose it by yourself).
-You can pass as many decorators as You want, the execution order conforms to the order in the array, so:
+You can pass as many decorators as You want, the execution order conforms to the order in the list, so:
 ```fsharp
 ...
 |>  Bus.subscribe<F.Whatever7> (handler |> decorate [ decorator1; decorator2])